hedi0/SalesPrediction/README.md

 4.  **Ensureextests pa, and add new tests for your changes if necessary.
 5.  **Open a Pull Reques** to the
   Provide a clear description of your changes and reference any related issues.
-7. Your PR will be reviewed, and feedback will be prov
-### Testing